About WCE Expansion Association

 Our goal is to transform the West Coast Express into a bidirectional rapid transit service that people can enjoy every day.

 With the expansion of the WCE, we can bridge communities, combat climate change, and push forward the need for a more connected and sustainable future for all.

 Harvey is the founder of the WCE Expansion Association.
 He is also an educator, entrepreneur, and an advocate for sustainable infrastructure and community development.
 His mission is deeply rooted in the values of affordability, sustainability, and community.
 He hopes to enable a better transit system and bridge Coquitlam with more communities.

-Steve Milani is a Port Moody City Councillor and has Chaired the Transportation Committee since being elected in 2018.
+Steve Milani is a former Port Moody City Councillor and has Chaired the Transportation Committee since being elected in 2018.
 He is a long-time advocate of both public and active transportation and is always working towards creating a more walkable city.
 Public transportation is the right choice for sustainable living.

 Corisa Bell is a 2-term city councillor serving from 2011-2018, she was also elected by her peers twice as President of the Lower Mainland Local Government Association where she also sat as the President Representative at the Union of British Columbia Municipalities.
 After choosing not to run in the 2018 election, she started a consulting company to assist business and public to navigate the bureaucracy of all levels of government and acts as a mediator to bring resolution to challenging and complex issues that her experience as both an advocate and an elected official brings great success to her clients.
 As a local business owner, she was elected 2-terms at the Maple Ridge-Pitt Meadows Chamber of Commerce.